j-bowhay/j-bowhay.github.io/_pages/industry.md

 nav_order: 5
 ---

-I am interested in solving problems that arise from industry and have worked with a wide range of companies both individually and as part of a team:
+I am interested in using maths to solve problems that arise in industry and have worked with a wide range of companies, both individually and as part of a team:

 - [Trainline](https://www.thetrainline.com/) - The Trainline offers its customers
   "split tickets", which involves buying two separate tickets via an intermediary station rather